Regional driving conditions

 - Check road closures by visiting our Travel Map or calling us on 138 138.

-- Write down emergency contact numbers, such local police stations, tourist information centres and local shires.
+- Write down emergency contact numbers, such as local police stations, tourist information centres and local shires.

-- Let someone know exactly where you are going and how long you will be gone.
+- Let someone know exactly where you're going and how long you will be gone.

 - Know your vehicle and what it can handle.

-- Check whether you need to bring extra fuel with you, if travelling long distance.
+- Check whether you need to bring extra fuel with you, if travelling long distances.

 - Pack enough food and water to last 2-3 days past your intended travel time.

-- Take emergency equipment such as a first aid and tool kit, fire extinguisher and satellite phone.
-Mobile reception in regional areas is often poor or unavailable.
+- Take emergency equipment such as a first aid and tool kit, fire extinguisher and a satellite phone.
+Mobile reception in rural areas is often poor or unavailable.